cristaloleg/awesome-manifesto/README.md

 - [ ] remove deprecated stuff
   - having a bloated dead code is a mistake
 - [ ] also remove old code
-  - it adds even less reasons to the new code
+  - it adds even fewer reasons to the new code
 - [ ] use TODO, BUG, XXX in code
   - jumping to the issue tracker can be minimised
 - [ ] no experiments in the master
   - use your 20% time as a playground, please
-- [ ] allow to change log-level on the fly
+- [ ] allow changing log-level on the fly
   - this will simplify production's debug routine
 - [ ] limit your log file, 'cause it might grow unlimited
   - this might cause troubles to your app, be careful